DavidMacT/ARTop/README.md

-Active Region Topology (ARTop) - a package for studying topological quantities in solar active regions
+Active Region Topology (ARTop) - a tool for studying topological quantities in solar active regions
 ---------------------------------------------------------------------------------------------------

 ARTop allows you to calculate and analyse topological signatures of solar active regions at the photosphere.
 The code downloads SHARP magnetograms and uses these to create maps and time series of quantities including magnetic helicity and magnetic winding fluxes.
 Analysis routines allow for the straightforward production of figures and for the detailed comparison of time series to flare times.